Denbigh, Ruthin and Corwen Railway: Closure

 Passenger business on the line had always been light, and had declined in the 1930s.
 After 1945 carryings were so low that it was obvious that the future was bleak, and the ordinary passenger service over the Ruthin to Corwen part of the line was closed on 2 February 1953; however in the summer months a periodical Land Cruise train traversed the line as part of a circular tour.
 A passenger service from Denbigh to Ruthin continued, as the final part of a service from Chester via Mold.

 On 30 April 1962 the remaining passenger service ceased, as did the ordinary goods service to Ruthin; the line closed completely on 1 March 1965.

 Future

 In February 2020 Brian Jones, a local councillor and lead member for transport at Denbighshire Council, stated he hoped the line can obtain some of the UK Government's £500m fund for reversing the 1960s Beeching cuts.
 The site of Denbigh railway station is now occupied by a retail park, but the former Corwen railway station remains intact as retail premises.
 The rail union RMT has however called the government fund a "drop in the ocean".
-A railway station is opening in Corwen in 2023 as part of the extension of the heritage Llangollen Railway.
+A new railway station opened in Corwen in 2023 as part of the extension of the heritage Llangollen Railway.